shakurov/laravel-coinbase/README.md

 ### Handling webhook requests using events

 Instead of queueing jobs to perform some work when a webhook request comes in, you can opt to listen to the events this package will fire.
-Whenever a valid request hits your app, the package will fire a `coinbase-webhooks::<name-of-the-event>` event.
+Whenever a valid request hits your app, the package will fire a `coinbase::<name-of-the-event>` event.

 The payload of the events will be the instance of `CoinbaseWebhookCall` that was created for the incoming request.